skip to Main Content

 9. Mix up the colors

-White and ivory are colors often confused, but contrast each other well and create a beautiful natural décor.
-Flavor things up by using shells, coral and starfish with an equally colorful backdrop.
+White and ivory are colors often confused, but contrast each other well and create a beautiful natural décor—flavor things up by using shells, coral, and starfish with an equally colorful backdrop.
 Paint the back of the ivory (or white) cabinet an eye-catching hue to make the white objects even more apparent.

 10. Fill bottles and jars with your finds

-A glass jar (with or without water) filled up with sea glass always looks lovely if placed in a window to catch the light.
-You could also try placing small, smooth stones in a glass jar for even more appeal.
+A glass jar (with or without water) filled with sea glass always looks lovely if placed in a window to catch the light.
+You could also try placing small, smooth stones in a glass jar for more appeal.

-The great outdoors are great and would even be greater if you could be around the feel of them as long as you want (without having to sleep outside).
+The great outdoors is great and would even be greater if you could be around the feel of them as long as you want (without having to sleep outside).
 Hopefully, these tips gave you a few cost-effective tips on how to make this possible.